 Students are eligible to participate in a Nichols course during or following their fifth semester of full-time study, provided that they have junior status at the time of the course.
-If a student transferred to Lyon from another institution, they may participate after one year of full-time study at Lyon, provided that they have junior status at the time of the course.
-Eligibility is determined after four (4) full-time semesters and sixty (60) credits have been completed by the student (or in the case of transfer students, after one full year of full time study and 60 credits) and a Lyon cumulative grade-point average of 2.5 or better.
+Transfer students may participate after three semesters of full-time study at Lyon, provided that they have junior status at the time of the course.
+To be eligible, students must have a Lyon cumulative grade-point average of 2.5 or better.
 This eligibility will hold true unless the student fails to meet the contractual agreement with the college, or goes on probation or suspension.
 Participation in Nichols courses is contingent upon the payment of any required tuition and course fees by the end of the term prior to the start of the courses.
 Eligible students enrolled in these courses will receive Nichols International Studies grants to cover a portion of course-related expenses.
 The grants are issued to the Nichols International Studies Program and not to individual students.